-- Line the bottom of a 20 cm (8 inch) springform cake tin with baking paper and grease the sides of the tin.
+- Line the bottom of a 20 cm (8 inch) springform cake pan with baking paper and grease the sides of the pan.

-- Spread the custard over the cake mixture.
+- Spread the now cooled and thickened custard over the first layer of the cake batter.

 - Dollop spoonfuls of the remaining cake batter over the custard and carefully spread the cake batter to completely cover the custard.
 Again, a small spatula works well here.

 - Chop the rhubarb into 10 cm lengths and slice them lengthwise, about 1 cm thick.

 - Arrange the rhubarb as in the photo, trimming them where necessary.

 - Brush the top of the cake with melted butter and sprinkle generously with granulated sugar.

 - Bake for about 1 hour to 1.5 hours, or until a skewer inserted in the top cake layer comes out clean.